thebugcreator/canvas-challenge/README.md

 ## 2. Functionality
 The command list is the same as ones stated in the Software Requirement Specification.
 For your convenience, I will shortlist them here:
 - C w h: Creates a new canvas with desired width w and height h.
 - L x1 y1 x2 y2: Draws a line from (x1;y1) to (x2;y2).
 - R x1 y1 x2 y2: Draws a rectangle with (x1;y1) as the upper left corner and (x2;y2) as the lower right corner.
 - B x y c: Fills the surrounding of (x;y) by colour c.
-	- Q: Quit this application.
+- Q: Quits this application.
 ## 3. Testing
  - Unit test cases and their runners are located in the test module.